fviel/urlshortener/Readme.md

-# Shorty - A simples Spring Boot with Redis URL shortener
+# Shorty - A simple Spring Boot with Redis URL shortener

 ## Description
 It's a simple URL shortener API, with endpoints to add and read URL's;